jonaqp/dj-gen/project_name/static/themes/global/sweetalert2/README.md

 1. Fork the plugin repository.

-2. Make sure you have [Node](http://nodejs.org/) and [NPM](https://www.npmjs.com/) installed.
+2. Make sure you have [npm](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/) installed.

-3. When in the SweetAlert2 directory, run the command ``npm install`` to install npm packages.
+3. When in the SweetAlert2 directory, run `npm install` or `yarn install` to install dependencies.

-4. Start gulp watcher ``gulp watch`` to automatically build and minify the SCSS and JS-files.
+4. Start gulp watcher `gulp watch` to automatically build and minify the SCSS and JS-files.

+5. Check that your code is compliant with code linters: `gulp lint`.

-5. Make sure that `dist/*` files aren't committed and create a pull request.
+6. Make sure that `dist/*` files aren't committed and create a pull request.